MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-windowsdefendersecuritycenter.md

 <!--/Scope-->
 <!--Description-->
-Added in Windows 10, version 1709.
 Use this policy setting if you want to disable the display of the family options area in Windows Defender Security Center.
 If you disable or do not configure this setting, Windows defender Security Center will display this area.

 Value type is integer.
 Supported operations are Add, Get, Replace and Delete.